ekamau/bayesianTiterCalc/README.md

 <!-- badges: end -->

-bayesianTiterCalc is a Bayesian inference method that calculates a serum sample’s antibody concentration, $\phi$, and titer based on data from a standard virus neutralization assay.
-The method uses a dose-response relationship in a logistic function to simulate mortality of cell monolayers as a function of antibody concentration.
+bayesianTiterCalc is a Bayesian inference method that calculates a serum sample’s antibody concentration, $\phi$, from a standard virus neutralization assay data using a mechanistic model.
+The method uses a dose-response relationship in a logistic function to simulate mortality of cell culture monolayers as a function of antibody concentration.

 Given the limited information per sample that’s inherent in the experimental design of neutralization assays (number of replicates per